This post contains affiliate links..

 But I digress.

-While “Nerd Day” might have been popular when I was a kid, it isn’t something that I’m comfortable encouraging Max to participate in.
+While spirit week ideas like “Nerd Day” might have been popular when I was a kid, it isn’t something that I’m comfortable encouraging Max to participate in.
 We talked about it the night before, and we agreed that dressing up as a nerd wasn’t a fun idea.
 And it inspired me to create this list of Spirit Week ideas.

 Rather than Culture Day, how about A Place I Love Day?
 This was a challenge for us; Max’s school did “Culture Day,” and for a school as diverse as ours, this is a good one.
 We have lots of first generation Americans in Max’s class, so finding something to wear to express their “culture” is easy.
 We saw lots of traditional dress from a variety of countries, and it was lovely.
 But what does a European mutt kid like Max wear?
 We’re English, Scottish, French, Irish, Welsh… all of the most generic of the heritages.
 Unwilling to buy him a kilt (which I probably couldn’t get him to wear even if I bought it!) we put him in this: